Blog

 4. Protecting Your Organization from Insider Threats

 Insider attacks are often relatively easy to initiate, especially when multiple people have access to sensitive areas of your network.
-But with a strong cybersecurity system in place, you can protect your assets with measures like zero-trust security systems and limited access policies that only allow project managers and others who absolutely need sensitive data to access it.
-You can also safeguard your company from insider attacks by canceling access privileges as soon as someone’s employment terminates.
+But with a strong cybersecurity system in place, you can protect your assets with measures like zero-trust security systems and limited access policies that only allow necessary personnel, like project managers, have access it.

 5. Maintaining Continuous Operations